 Interested in joining the iSpace team?

-Interested in contributing to innovative research at the intersection of Virtual Reality/XR, Psychology/Cognitive Science, Informatics, Human Factors/HCI, and Art/Design in an interdisciplinary team?
+Interested in contributing to innovative research at the intersection of Virtual Reality/XR, Psychology/Cognitive Science, Informatics, Human Factors/HCI, AI, and Art/Design in an interdisciplinary team?

 Expectations & potential projects